185 Woodland Place (Directions);

 You may phone the church office [(423) 663-3456] and leave a message if no one is in the office to take your call, or contact by e-mail.

-Online Donations
+Online or Mailed Donations

-Your gifts to this church are most appreciated.
-Full details as to how this program operates, including a link to the secure site where you may contribute to the work of our church is HERE.
+Full details as to how the online program operates, including a link to the secure site where you may contribute to the work of our church is HERE.

 If you prefer, gifts are welcomed via mail to our post office box: